Oscar Edelstein: Buenos Aires: The Paradox

 His other teachers, before Kröpfl, were the prominent Argentine composers from a different aesthetic and school, Mariano Etkin and José Maranzano.
-Later during the most turbulent years of the period of Argentina's "Dirty War" (1976–78), Edelstein left the country and spent nearly three years traveling and studying.
-His travels included two years in France, staying near Paris and also going to the Abbaye de Solesmes, visiting libraries, museums and monasteries to understand more about medieval music.
+Later, during the most turbulent years of the period of Argentina's "Dirty War" (1976–78), Edelstein left the country and spent nearly three years traveling and studying.
+His travels included two years in France, staying near Paris and also going to the Abbaye de Solesmes, visiting libraries, museums, and monasteries to understand more about medieval music.

 Career: revisioning and creating from nothing

-Creating centres, reviews and ensembles
+Creating centers, reviews, and ensembles

-Edelstein's career as a composer has been characterised by breaking new ground.
+Edelstein's career as a composer has been characterized by breaking new ground.
 He directs many chamber groups of improvisation in music, frequently exploring the interplay between music and theatre, and has attained several national and international awards for his chamber and electronic productions.
 He is known for his technical mastery of composition, his original methods of composition and direction of improvisation, and his librettos.
 As a young leading Argentine composer, he was left with a strong impression from many of the principal composers that he met, such as Pierre Boulez, Mauricio Kagel, György Ligeti, Krzysztof Penderecki, Mario Davidovsky, and John Chowning.
 He has also helped to introduce many composers from around the world to Argentina, including Francisco Guerrero from Spain (1951–1997).
-However it was with Luigi Nono, who visited Buenos Aires in 1985, that there was a special and shared sense of understanding.
+However, it was with Luigi Nono, who visited Buenos Aires in 1985, that there was a special and shared sense of understanding.